Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective

 The ability of (artificial or biological) agent to convey a specific type of information that is more descriptive of the environment dynamics, or perturbations, increases its ability to produce more credible belief states.
 As we can see from Figure~\ref{fig:correlations} $(b)$ acting optimally in a dynamic environment benefits from belief state representations that indeed contain in themselves necessary temporal abstractions crucial to organism survival and, in the case of an artificial agent, to its ability to maximize the expected return of a reinforcement function in the long run.

-While the a) and b) plots of Figure~\ref{fig:correlations} are mostly descriptive of the differences in information processing dynamics, the second row (plots c) and d)) put in evidence the difference in exploration/exploitation dispositions of the agents using models trained with $TDDM$ approach with respect to the baseline ones.
+While the a) and b) plots of Figure~\ref{fig:correlations} are mostly descriptive of the difference in information processing dynamics, the second row (plots c) and d)) puts in evidence the difference in exploration/exploitation dispositions of the agents using models trained with $TDDM$ approach with respect to the baseline ones.
 From Figure~\ref{fig:correlations} c) it is evident that the $TDDM$ models have produced policies that in general allow for longer Atari game episodes, which, in most of the game variations, accounts for a higher exploration rate of the game state space.

 On the contrary, Figure~\ref{fig:correlations} d) indicates that rewards for the $TDDM$ models are more consistent, as quantified by their variance.
 While plot~\ref{fig:correlations} c) seems to suggest a more efficient exploration of the game state space, the d) plot also accounts for the $TDDM$ models ability to exploit the reliability of Q-value predictions in such a way as to be able to predict the return more consistently than their baseline counterparts.